2020 Glorisun International & Intensive Program on Buddhism – REVISED

 |Schedule||Seminar and Lecture Series||Student Participants||Student Reports|

 The Glorisun Global Network for Buddhist Studies, whose founding members include Peking University, UBC, Princeton, Yale, Harvard, U Hamburg, Cambridge and Oxford, cordially invites applications for an intensive program on Buddhist Studies.
-Lasting from June 28 to July 12, 2020, this program is composed of two segments: Segment 1 from June 28 to July 3 and Segment 2 from July 6 to July 12, which are connected by an intersegmental conference and forum (July 3-5; detailed below).
+Lasting from June 26 to July 15, 2020, this program is composed of two segments: Segment 1 from June 26 to July 6 and Segment 2 from July 7 to July 15, which are connected by an intersegmental conference (July 4–6; detailed below).

 The backbone of this program consists of several lectures and lecture series delivered by international scholars:

 The intersegmental conference (scheduled for July 4–6) for this year’s intensive program is one of three that will honor the work of late Dr. Antonino Forte.
 The theme will focus on The Transmission of Buddhism in Asia and Beyond, and will highlight exacting, pioneering scholarship about how the teachings and practices of Buddhism were communicated, shared, and applied by diverse groups and individuals along the so-called Silk Roads—or western regions in Chinese—across time and space.
 The conference will bring together 20–25 top scholars from all over the world.
 Student participants are encouraged to attend and, if they have relevant papers, present at the conference.
 Details of the conference are available here.